CONDITIONS TREATED

 The list is not exhaustive.
 Every situation is unique.

 Pre-marital counselling is a type of therapy that helps couples prepare for marriage.
-It can help ensure that you and your partner have a strong, healthy relationship – giving you a better chance for a stable and satisfying marriage.
+It can help ensure that you and your partner have a strong, healthy relationship, giving you a better chance for a stable and satisfying marriage.

-How it is done?
+How is it done?

-Couples are encouraged to discuss topics related to marriage such as –
+Couples are encouraged to discuss topics related to marriage, such as –

 • Finances